jmkim/gsoc2019-pkg-rails/README.md

     - activestorage: 3
     - activesupport: 12
     - railties: 21
 1. As almost Rails interfaces as it is, it might be not at all packages need changes.
-If a patch is needed, make a transition with following [Appendix III].
+If a patch is needed, make a transition with following [Appendix III](#appendix-iii-breaking-changes-on-rails-6).

 ### Timeline (based on measured values)
 1. 7th May ~ 11th May: Update Rails dependencies to compatible with Rails 6.0.0.